 Many Christmas carols speak about peace on earth, but rarely does it ever happen.
-One notable exception was the Christmas truce of 1914.
+One notable exception is the Christmas truce of 1914.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 It started with a declaration by Pope Benedict XV that a temporary cease fire should be called in celebration of Christmas.

-On Christmas Eve, in different locations around the Western Front, Allied and German soldiers began singing Christmas carols.
+On Christmas Eve, in various locations around the Western Front, Allied and German soldiers began singing Christmas carols.

 The following morning, some Germans left the safety of their trenches and ventured across No Man’s Land shouting Christmas greetings.
-The Allies were at first nervous, but soon they too emerged from their trenches.
+The Allies were nervous at first, but soon they also emerged from their trenches.

 That day, the enemies engaged in conversation, joked, exchanged small gifts, sang together and buried their dead.
 There is also one documented case of a soccer game.

-So remarkable was the Christmas truce, it made headlines.
+So remarkable was the Christmas truce, it made headlines around the world.

 Unfortunately, the event was never repeated.
-And even in 1914, it didn’t last long.
+Even in 1914, it didn’t last long.
 In most locations, the truce lasted only until Dec.
-26, but in some places, it lasted until New Year’s.
+26, but in a few locales, it lasted until New Year’s.

-Hostilities began again, sometimes with decorum and firing warning shots in the air.
-And within a short time, men began dying again on the Western Front, including many of the men who participated in the Christmas Truce.
+Hostilities began again, sometimes with decorum and by firing warning shots in the air.
+Within a short time, men began dying again on the Western Front, including many of the men who participated in the Christmas Truce.